ch-stark/gitops-rbac-example/blog/blog.md

 ## Including Kyverno

-Kyverno is a PolicyEngine which can be integrated with ACM via PolicyGenerator.
+Kyverno is a poweful PolicyEngine which can be integrated nicely with RHACM using PolicyGenerator.

 Please see existing examples and blogs:

 * https://kyverno.io/policies/